jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/01.about/03.changes/docs.en.md

 For those who don't want to use `jQuery`, it is now possible to use a more lightweigth alternative instead.

 Currently, the [Chibi.js library](https://github.com/kylebarrow/chibi) is supported, and other libraries may be added in the future.

+### Upload with iframe

+This feature, which allowed Ajax upload in browsers that do not natively support the feature, was removed.

+### Development in monorepo

+The Jaxon library is now [developed in a monorepo](https://github.com/jaxon-php/jaxon-mono).
+The repositories of all the packages included in that monorepo are now only accessible for reading.